tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

   <img src="{{ site.url }}/img/pitl05/dimension-1-dimensional.svg" />
 </figure>

 From this one-dimensional plot, you can determine how frequently you play.
 For a solid blue line of dots, you'd have to have been playing daily.
-There are large gaps on either side (you purchased the equipment in late January; now it's almost mid-May) as well as sporadic intervals of non-play, although more so towards the start.
-Statisticians would refer to this as an example of *univariate* analysis -- as we are concerned with a single variable (the dates you have played).
+There are significant gaps on either end (you purchased the equipment in late January; now it's almost mid-May) as well as irregular intervals of non-play, but more prominently so towards the start.
+On average, you are playing around six days a month, and this is increasing.
+Statisticians would refer to this as an example of *univariate* analysis because we are concerned with a single variable (the dates you have played).
 Such analysis is useful for describing features like central tendency (mean, median, mode) and dispersion (range, variance, standard deviation).

- *Bivariate* analysis involves two variables, which helps identify relationships (if any) between quantitative variables -- such as, between dates and scores.
-You decide to add another dimension to your list (a list in a list) so that each element contains two values: a date and the highest score you accomplished that day.
+*Bivariate* analysis is the simultaneous analysis of two variables; this helps identify relationships (if any) between them.
+In this instance, we will explore the correlation between dates and scores.

+You decide to add another *dimension* to your list (a list in a list) so that each element contains two values: a date, and the highest score you accomplished that day.
+Think of it like this: you added a ("score") dimension to your data that is now mirrored in your code.
+Programmers will often refer to 1-dimensional, 2-dimensional -- or other higher dimensional -- lists to describe the formations of multidimensional arrays.

 {% highlight py %}
 scores = [